 Week 3 – Buds begin to develop

 At this stage your cannabis plants wont have completely stopped growing and your plants could be up to 50% bigger than they were prior to flipping the lights.
 New stems and leaves become more apparent in week three of flowering and more pistils can be seen emerging from the leaf bunches atop the main colas.
-Plants are still stretching at this point and are still quite flexible, so if you haven’t done much sculpting yet, this is still a good opportunity to work on that flat canopy, which can increase your yields by as much as 40%.
+Plants are still stretching at this point and are still quite flexible, so if you haven’t done much sculpting yet, this is still a good opportunity to work on that flat canopy, which if you are growing a high yield marijuana strain can increase your yields by as much as 60%.